-Rustom, his gentle and gracious wife Mani, and his 3 daughters lived on the second floor of the family home - Dina building, which was built by his father and named after his mother.
+Rustom and his wife Mani lived in the Dina building, which was built by his father and named after his mother.
 Even in later years Dhanjisha’s five brothers, their families and a sister continued living in this family home.

 Rustom’s childhood was therefore spent in a large joint family with several boisterous cousins.
 From a young age, Rustom learned to live harmoniously among fights, disagreements, cheer and laughter.